 meaning of the "recognized" trademark exception.
 The

-Superior Court concluded accordingly that retailers could rely on
+Court concluded accordingly that retailers could rely on the

-required to add French descriptors to non-French trademarks
+add French descriptors to non-French trademarks featured on

 The content of this article is intended to provide a general

 guide to the subject matter.
 Specialist advice should be sought